marchah/node-countries/README.md

 #### Short cut

-All the contry are accessible directly through their [ISO 639-1](http://en.wikipedia.org/wiki/ISO_639-1) (two letter code)
+All the countries are accessible directly through their [ISO 639-1](http://en.wikipedia.org/wiki/ISO_639-1) (two letter code)

 ```javascript
 import countries from 'node-countries';